mbshah/MAGs/README.md

-# MAGs
+#MAGs
-Scripts for carryong out ,metagenome assisted genomics
+Scripts for carrying out Metagenome Assembled Genomics studies

+more Information to follow soon